F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 ^^^^^^^^^^^^^^^^^^^^
 The **format** property can be set to **legacy** for Splunk users who wish to convert the stats output similar to the |splunk app|.
 To see more information, see |Analytics|.
 To see more information about using the HEC, see |HEC|.
 See the following example.

+..
+NOTE:: To poll for any data involving **tmstats** you must have a Splunk consumer with the legacy format as described in this section.
+This includes GET requests to the SystemPoller API because the data is not pulled unless it is a legacy Splunk consumer.

 In Telemetry Streaming v1.6.0 and later, you must use the **facility** parameter with the legacy format to specify a Splunk facility in your declarations.
 The facility parameter is for identification of location/facility in which the BIG-IP is located (such as 'Main Data Center', 'AWS', or 'NYC').

 Required information for **facility**: